 Animals are commonly featured in African print fabric designs, especially birds such as chickens.
 Even in large African cities, you will find chickens and goats wandering around streets and houses freely.

 A Kitenge Men’s shirt featuring heads of chickens

 The below design, also printed in Nigeria, could be a peacock or a guineafowl due to the black-spotted pattern, which is native to Africa.
 Guineafowls are usually more expensive than chickens as they are a delicacy.
 Guineafowl or peacock printed African fabric designs can be worn for special occasions such as feasts.

-African print fabric designs may also include: snails, fish, horses, lions, leopards and even spiders!
-For example, a fabric design that features tortoises can symbolise patience, strength and determination.
+African print fabric designs may also include snails, fish, horses, lions, leopards, and even spiders!
+For example, a fabric design that features tortoises can symbolize patience, strength, and determination.

-In Tanzania alone, there are over 200 tribes each with their own culture, traditions, food and language.
+In Tanzania alone, there are over 200 tribes each with its own culture, traditions, food, and language.
 Many African people have moved from their villages to urban areas to find work.
 The towns and cities now include a mixture of many different tribes and therefore have a wonderfully diverse culture.
-Back in the villages, you will find many traditions are still practised and people rely mainly on agriculture and livestock as their source of income.
+Back in the villages, you will find many traditions are still practiced and people rely mainly on agriculture and livestock as their source of income.

 A traditional tribal house built in Tanzania